HanneMaes/firefox-camo-addon/README.md

 ![Github screenshot](design/screenshots/screenshot-github-github-1000x599.jpg)

 # Todo
+- Reset the theme when the browser closes
+- Only change the colors of the current window, when there are multiple Firefox windows open
+- The color updates a lot (see facebook)
 - Add an onboard, upboard & offboard page: https://extensionworkshop.com/documentation/develop/onboard-upboard-offboard-users/
-- Only change the colors of the current window, when there are multiple Firefox windows open
 - Port to Firefox Mobile: https://extensionworkshop.com/documentation/develop/developing-extensions-for-firefox-for-android/

 # Info